Understand That Time Spent Recruiting Is the Most Valuable Time

 A common mistake is not to verify the academic record.
 Papers are littered with cases where high-profile appointments have been made where the individual has claimed a masters or Ph.D. degree, only to be found out when poor performance brings his claims into question.
 Always check against the university records where the appointments are very important to the organization.

-If you find this of interest, acquire The Leading-Edge Managers Guide to Success.
+If you find this of interest, acquire David’s short paper on attracting and recruiting talent

 [i] Dr Richard G Ford “How to hire the ‘A’players” Finance & Management ICAEW March 2010